Economic warfare: American Civil War

-The Confederacy in 1861 had 297 towns and cities with a total population of 835,000 people, 162 of which were at one point occupied by Union forces with a total population of 681,000 people.
+The Confederacy in 1861 had 297 towns and cities with a total population of 835,000 people, 162 of which were at one point occupied by Union forces, involving a total population of 681,000 people.
 In practically every case, infrastructure was damaged, and trade and economic activity was disrupted for a while.
 Eleven cities were severely damaged by war action, including Atlanta, Charleston, Columbia, and Richmond.
 The rate of damage in smaller towns was much lower, with severe damage to 45 out of a total of 830.

-Farms were in disrepair, and the prewar stock of horses, mules, and cattle was much depleted; 40% of the South's livestock had been killed.
+Farms went into disrepair, and the prewar stock of horses, mules, and cattle was much depleted; 40% of the South's livestock was killed.
 The South's farms were not highly mechanized, but the value of farm implements and machinery in the 1860 census was $81 million and had been reduced by 40% by 1870.
-The transportation infrastructure lay in ruins, with little railroad or riverboat service available to move crops and animals to market.
-Railroad mileage was located mostly in rural areas and over two thirds of the South's rails, bridges, rail yards, repair shops, and rolling stock were in areas reached by Union armies, which systematically destroyed what they could.
-Even in untouched areas, the lack of maintenance and repair, the absence of new equipment, the heavy overuse, and the relocation of equipment by the Confederacy from remote areas to the war zone ensured the system would be ruined at war's end.
+The transportation infrastructure lay in ruins, with little railroad or riverboat service available to move crops or animals to market.
+Railroad mileage was located mostly in rural areas, and over two thirds of the South's rails, bridges, rail yards, repair shops, and rolling stock were in areas reached by Union armies, which systematically destroyed what they could.
+Even in untouched areas, the lack of maintenance and repair, the absence of new equipment, the heavy overuse, and the relocation of equipment by the Confederacy from remote areas to the war zone ensured that the system would be ruined at war's end.

 The enormous cost of the Confederate war effort took a high toll on the South's economic infrastructure.
 The direct costs to the Confederacy in human capital, government expenditures, and physical destruction totaled perhaps $3.3 billion.
 By 1865, the Confederate dollar was worthless because of high inflation, and people in the South had to resort to bartering for goods or services to use scarce Union dollars.
 With the emancipation of the slaves, the entire economy of the South had to be rebuilt.
 Having lost their enormous investment in slaves, white planters had minimal capital to pay freedmen workers to bring in crops.
-As a result, a system of sharecropping was developed in which landowners broke up large plantations and rented small lots to the freedmen and their families.
+As a result, a system of sharecropping developed in which landowners broke up large plantations and rented small lots to the freedmen and their families.
 The main feature of the Southern economy changed from an elite minority of landed gentry slaveholders to a tenant farming agriculture system.
-The disruption of finance, trade, services, and transportation nodes severely disrupted the prewar agricultural system and forced Southerners to turn to barter.
-The entire region was impoverished for generations.
+The disruption of finance, trade, services, and transportation nodes severely disrupted the pre-war agricultural system and impoverished the entire region for generations.